LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Mathematics.rst

-However, for direct linear solvers and preconditioners that do not rely on costly matrix construction and factorization operations (e.g. when using an iterative multigrid method as preconditioner), it may be more efficient to update these structures more freqeuently than the above heuristics specify, since the increased rate of linear/nonlinear solver convergence may more than account for the additional cost of Jacobian/preconditioner construction.
+However, for direct linear solvers and preconditioners that do not rely on costly matrix construction and factorization operations (e.g. when using an iterative multigrid method as preconditioner), it may be more efficient to update these structures more frequently than the above heuristics specify, since the increased rate of linear/nonlinear solver convergence may more than account for the additional cost of Jacobian/preconditioner construction.
 To this end,